CacoFFF/XC-UT99-Old/XC_Engine/Readme.txt

 - Server
 Moving Brush Tracker in Dedicated servers (movers block visibility checks), specific maps can be ignored.
 See "Server Exploits" for a list of patched exploits.
-See "Enhanced Netcode" for changes in server netcode.
+See "Relevancy loop" for changes in relevancy netcode.
 See "TravelManager" for info on coop server enhancements.
 Ability to send maps marked as 'no download' (Unreal SP content for example).
 Sliding player bug workaround for clients with S3TC textures.